pyyupsk/vscode-imgbytesizer/README.md

 The `imgbytesizer` is a command-line tool that resizes images to match a target file size while maintaining quality.
 It's particularly useful when you need to meet specific size requirements (like upload limits) without manually trying different compression settings.

-For more information about the library, see the [imgbytesizer documentation](https://github.com/pyyupsk/imgbytesizer).
+For more information about the command-line, see the [imgbytesizer documentation](https://github.com/pyyupsk/imgbytesizer).

 ## License